 However, the positives of a 'greening' economy go beyond reducing energy bills.
 Savvy businesses have realised that consumers, especially the younger generations, have a high interest in businesses with a 'green' label, a global shift in what people are prepared to pay for goods and services.

 Fitting out your businesses with an RK Solar system is a great first step in helping your business 'go green'.
 In this article, we'll look at why a move to solar can not just save money, but can actually boost your business in the eyes of your consumers.

 Solar power: savings from day one

-Setting your business apart from competitors by going green with a solar panel system is a great way to save money, says the Queensland government.
+Setting your business apart from competitors by going green with a solar panel system is a great way to save money, says the Queensland Government.

 By taking advantage of solar energy, businesses can save up to 80 per cent on their electricity bill.
-With financing packages available, businesses can save money from day one, freeing up cash which can be reinvesting into other areas of the business.
+With financing packages available, businesses can save money from day one, freeing up cash which can be reinvested into other areas of the business.

 The rise of the 'conscious consumer'

 'Going green' connects with a new age of consumers.
 Establishing your business as 'green' (environmentally-friendly), ties in with an emerging trend on how consumers choose to buy goods and services.

 Gen Y are passionate about consuming from sustainable and environmentally-friendly businesses.